 Skip to Content

-Directed practice component of medical nutrition therapy I series: for physiologic stress, diabetes mellitus, cardiovascular disease and disorders of the upper gastrointestinal tract.
-Menu writing for therapeutic interventions; feeding routes for enteral, parenteral and IV therapy; patient interviews, nutrition screening and nutrition care process.
-Ten directed practice hours per week.
+Supervised practice component of medical nutrition therapy I series: for physiologic stress, diabetes mellitus, cardiovascular disease, and disorders of the upper gastrointestinal tract.
+Menu writing for therapeutic interventions; feeding routes for enteral, parenteral, and IV therapy; patient interviews, nutrition screening, and nutrition care process.
+Ten supervised practice hours per week.

 Division: Health Sciences